Randy Arozarena Player Props: Rays vs. Phillies

-On Tuesday, Randy Arozarena (.564 slugging percentage in past 10 games, including three home runs) and the Tampa Bay Rays play the Philadelphia Phillies, whose starting pitcher will be Aaron Nola.
-First pitch is at 4:10 PM ET.
+The Tampa Bay Rays, including Randy Arozarena (.302 on-base percentage in past 10 games, 94 points below season-long percentage), battle starting pitcher Taijuan Walker and the Philadelphia Phillies at Tropicana Field, Wednesday at 6:40 PM ET.

-He notched a home run while going 2-for-4 in his last game against the Mariners.
+He had a one-hit performance in his previous game (1-for-4) against the Phillies.

 Randy Arozarena Game Info & Props vs. the Phillies